AY2526S1-CS2103T-F09-2/tp/docs/UserGuide.md

 Format: `cancelLesson INDEX`

 * The index refers to the index number shown in the displayed person list.
-* The index **must be a positive integer** not greater than the total number of persons in the address book.
+* The index **must be a positive integer** not greater than the total number of persons in the list.
 * The index's number of digits **must be less than 10**.
 * If the student has a scheduled lesson, the command cancels that lesson.
 * If the student has no scheduled lesson, an error message will be displayed.